 Many of the park's well-established trails follow in the historic footsteps of Aboriginal hunters, fur traders, coal miners and trappers.
-The Rock Lake staging area provides a popular access into the Willmore via the Mountain Trail.
+The Rock Lake staging the Mountain Trail.
 For those with only a few days to explore, Seep Creek Trail soon heads north off the Mountain Trail to provide quick entry into alpine country with plentiful wildlife and extensive views.
 Further along, Mountain Trail bends southwest and climbs to Eagle's Nest Pass, offering a fine base camp for day-trip explorations of the surrounding alpine lakes and ridges.
 Mountain Trail then heads northwest along Rock Creek and provides access via West Sulphur Trail, to higher alpine terrain.

-While most trips into Willmore are multi-day expeditions, there are also day-trip options.
+expeditions, there are also day-trip options.
 The 2.5 km trail from Sulphur Gates staging area to the scenic Eaton Falls makes a nice half-day outing, and the 18.5 km climb to the panoramic views of Adams Creek Lookout from Big Berland River staging area is a reasonable overnight trip.